Kristina01111000/Drws_site/README.md

 - make patients page visible to people not logged in -> think the redirects in gecko theme got it done
 	- what other pages? homepage, login page, frontpage? add a free link to scorecard on page, also link to the movie
 	- put scorecard and the link to movie in a seperate menu on same side
-- added monthly totals to the excel file, anything else?
 - default 0 cannot be removed
 - will be adding my mom as user for testing